 Window installation also requires specific installation procedures and proper flashing, pans, and weep systems.
 One of the areas where mistakes can potentially be made is the interaction between flashing systems and the house wrap.
 Therefore, we have specific procedures ensuring proper water drainage in all possible penetration areas.
-The photo below shows a new window and sliding door being added to an existing house.

 As you can see, all these systems which envelope the building intersect with each other, so at Leader Builders we consider them in relation to each other and as a whole.